Press releases from the MotoGP teams and Michelin after the Malaysian Grand Prix:

 Press releases from the teams after the Monday test at Jerez:

 Zarco tops the testing time sheets in Jerez - Syahrin sits out

-Press releases from the MotoGP teams ahead of this weekend's race at Jerez:
+Press releases from the teams and Michelin after Sunday's Spanish Grand Prix at Jerez: